Lexa2805/A_Path_finding_project/README.md

 Users can interactively create maps with obstacles, choose their preferred decomposition method, and visualize the optimal path found by the A* (A-star) algorithm.

-![Demo GIF showing map editing and path finding] (Suggestion: Replace this line with a GIF or screenshot of your application in action!)

 🚀 Features
 Interactive Map Editor: